knxd/knxd/doc/inifile.rst

     Example: 1.2.4:5

-    Mandatory if you have servers.
+    Mandatory if you use the server code in knxd (if in doubt: yes, you do).

-  * connections (string)
+  * connections (string: list of section names)

     Comma-separated list of section names.
-Each named section describes either a device to exchange KNX packets with, or a server which a device may connect to.
+Each named section describes either a device to exchange KNX packets with, or a server which a remote device or program may connect to.

     Mandatory, as knxd is useless without any connections.

-  * systemd (string)
+  * systemd (string: section name)

     Section name for describing connections managed by ``systemd.socket``.

-    The named section may be missing or empty; the only options you might want to set relate to logging.
+    The named section may be missing or empty.

         [main]
 	systemd=systemd